 - The use of rewards and sanctions will be monitored to ensure that any micro populations that are disproportionately represented are investigated and support is put in place where necessary. - Trinity is committed to raising awareness of inclusion issues amongst students and staff and regularly runs training sessions to educate and support staff and students. - Students have been and will continue to be consulted and listened to in a number of arenas.
-Examples include regular meetings of small student groups with the headteacher and more formal staff and student surveys to gather feedback to ensure we are listening to and meeting the needs of all our school community.
+Examples include regular meetings of small student groups with the Headteacher and more formal staff and student surveys to gather feedback to ensure we are listening to and meeting the needs of all our school community.

-Appendix 3 Removal from the classroom
+Appendix 2 Removal from the classroom

-- 1 Removal of a pupil from the classroom is a formal sanction imposed for serious disciplinary reasons, which allows for the continuation of the pupil's education in a supervised setting.
-The education provided may differ from that provided in the mainstream classroom but will still be meaningful for the pupil. - 2 Removal from the classroom will only be used for the following reasons: - 2.1 to maintain the safety of all pupils and to restore stability following an unreasonably high level of disruption; - 2.2 to enable disruptive pupils to be taken to a place where education can be continued in a managed environment; and - 2.3 to allow the pupil to regain calm in a safe space. - 3 The Academy's arrangements for removal from the classroom are as follows:
+- Removal of a pupil from the classroom is a formal sanction imposed for serious disciplinary reasons, which allows for the continuation of the pupil's education in a supervised setting.
+The education provided may differ from that provided in the mainstream classroom but will still be meaningful for the pupil. - 2 Removal from the classroom will only be used for the following reasons: - 2.1 to maintain the safety of all pupils and to restore stability following an unreasonably high level of disruption; - 2.2 to enable disruptive pupils to be taken to a place where education can be continued in a managed environment; and - 2.3 to allow the pupil to regain calm in a safe space. - The Academy's arrangements for removal from the classroom are:

-Should the behaviour be deemed to be a low level persistent disruption of the learning in the classroom, the students will be removed for the remainder of the lesson and placed in our Lincoln Room where they will be directed to complete work.
-They will complete a piece of reflective work and if it's felt they will be successful for the remainder of the day, they will be allowed to return to lessons.
-When appropriate a restorative conversation will occur.
+In instances of low level, persistent disruption of the learning in the classroom, the students will be removed for the remainder of the lesson and placed in our Lincoln Room.
+There they are directed to complete work and, if it's felt they will be successful for the remainder of the day, they will be allowed to return to lessons.
+When appropriate a restorative conversation will occur between students or between staff and the student.

-Should the behaviour be deemed more serious the students will remain in the Lincoln room for a period of time.
+Should the behaviour be deemed more serious the students might remain in the Lincoln room for a longer period of time.
 Reflective conversations will be held and where necessary restorative work will be completed with staff and / or students to repair any relationships which may have been affected.

-4 It will be the responsibility of the Head teacher to maintain overall strategic oversight of the school's arrangements for any removals.
+- It will be the responsibility of the [Principal / Head teacher] to maintain overall strategic oversight of the school's arrangements for any removals. - 5 The Academy will collect, monitor and analyse the data on the removal of pupils from the classroom in order to interrogate its use and effectiveness. - When dealing with the removal of a pupil from the classroom each case will be dealt with on its own individual facts and circumstances.
+The Principal / Head teacher and teachers will: - 6.1 consider whether any assessment of underlying factors of disruptive behaviour is needed; - 6.2 inform parents of the removal from the classroom on the same day; - 6.3 facilitate reflection by the pupil on the behaviour that led to their removal from the classroom and what they can do to improve and avoid such behaviour in the future;

-- The Academy will collect, monitor and analyse the data on the removal of pupils from the classroom in order to interrogate its use and effectiveness. - When dealing with the removal of a pupil from the classroom each case will be dealt with on its own individual facts and circumstances.
-The Principal / Head teacher and teachers will: - 6.1 consider whether any assessment of underlying factors of disruptive behaviour is needed; - 6.2 inform parents of the removal from the classroom on the same day; - 6.3 facilitate reflection by the pupil on the behaviour that led to their removal from the classroom and what they can do to improve and avoid such behaviour in the future; - ensure that pupils are never locked in the room of their removal except in limited exceptional situations. - 6.5 if a pupil has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, their social worker will be notified.
-If the pupil is looked-after, their Personal Education Plan is appropriately reviewed and amended and Virtual School Head will be notified.
+- ensure that pupils are never locked in the room of their removal except in limited exceptional situations. - 6.5 if a pupil has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, notify their social worker.
+If the pupil is looked-after, ensure their Personal Education Plan is appropriately reviewed and amended and notify their Virtual School Head.

-Appendix 4 - Rewards and sanctions
+Appendix 3 Rewards and sanctions